Bump (Australian TV series)

-Bump is an Australian comedy-drama television series created by Claudia Karvan and Kelsey Munro, which premiered on Stan on 1 January 2021.
-The story centres around a high-achieving teenage girl and her boyfriend, both still at school, who have a surprise baby, and the complications that ensue for them, their extended families, and friends.
+Bump is an Australian comedy drama television series created by Claudia Karvan and Kelsey Munro, which premiered on Stan on 1 January 2021.
+The story centres on a high-achieving teenage girl and her boyfriend, both still at school, who have a surprise baby, and the complications that ensue for them, their extended families, and friends.

-Season 2 premiered on 26 December 2021 and season 3 on 26 December 2022.
-A spin-off series set in the same universe, Year Of, was released on 9 June 2023.
-Season 4 was released on 26 December 2023 and Season 5 was announced on 12 March 2024.
+The second season premiered on 26 December 2021, the third on 26 December 2022, and the fourth on 26 December 2023.
 The fifth and final season was released on 26 December 2024.

-In February 2025, it was announced that a Stan original film had been commissioned, titled Bump: A Christmas film, which will serve as an official conclusion to the series.
+Bump: A Christmas film, which serves as a conclusion to the series, was released on 30 November 2025.
+A spin-off series, titled Year Of, was released on 9 June 2023.

 Synopsis

 Set in and around an inner city high school, the ten-part first series centres around Oly, an ambitious and high-achieving teenage girl who has a surprise baby, and the complications that ensue for two families.